 a non-receptor, dual-specificity phosphoprotein phosphatase (DUSP).
-Different members of the DUSP family show distinct substrate specificities for MAPKs, different tissue distribution and subcellular localization, and different modes of inducibility of their expression by extracellular stimuli.
-DUSP10 binds to and inactivates p38 and SAPK/JNK, but not MAPK/ERK.
-Its subcellular localization is unique; it is evenly distributed in both the cytoplasm and the nucleus.
-This gene is widely expressed in various tissues and organs, and its expression is elevated by stress stimuli.
-Three transcript variants encoding two different isoforms have been found for this gene.
-Contains 1 rhodanese domain.
+Different members of the DUSP family show distinct substrate specificities for MAPKs, different tissue distribution and subcellular localization, and different modes of induction by extracellular stimuli.
+Inactivates MAP kinases of the p38 and JNK subfamily, but not the ERK subfamily.
+Inhibits myogenesis and regeneration of skeletal muscle.
+It is evenly distributed in both the cytoplasm and the nucleus.
+Widely expressed in various tissues and organs, and its expression is elevated by stress stimuli.
+Inhibits intestinal epithelial cell growth.
+Mice deficient in expression of DUSP10 contained elevated levels of circulating IL-6 compared to wild type mice, apparently due to hyperphosphorylation of the DUSP10 substrate RAB3IL1.
+Elevated levels of expression in colorectal cancer patients were associated with improved survival probability.
+Two isoforms of the human protein are produced by alternative splicing.
 Note: This description may include information from UniProtKB.

-Biological Process: inactivation of MAPK activity; JNK cascade; negative regulation of JNK activity; negative regulation of oligodendrocyte differentiation; oligodendrocyte differentiation; protein amino acid dephosphorylation; regulation of adaptive immune response; response to lipopolysaccharide; response to stress
+Biological Process: dephosphorylation; inactivation of MAPK activity; JNK cascade; negative regulation of JNK activity; positive regulation of regulatory T cell differentiation; protein amino acid dephosphorylation; response to stress